overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 ## **Q&A**

 *   **Q:** Why did you write this software?
-*   **A:** Originally it was for my personal use, but later I decided to share it and see if I could make some friends.˜­
+*   **A:** Originally it was for my personal use, but later I decided to share it and see if I could make some friends.Â˜Â­
 *   **Q:** Why not use a GPU-resistant hash like Argon2 and instead write MAGI-Crypt?
-*   **A:** The simplest reason is that SHA-512 is a built-in function, so there¡¦s no need to handle third-party libraries or add DLLs.
+*   **A:** The simplest reason is that SHA-512 is a built-in function, so thereÂ¡Â¦s no need to handle third-party libraries or add DLLs.
 *   **Q:** Will there be a version for mobile devices or cross-platform use?
 *   **A:** I am not familiar with mobile app development and have no need for it, so there won't be one.
 *   **Q:** The online virus scanning said there are viruses?